JulianWitjaksono/Customer-Segementation-RFM/README.md

 This data from 02/01/2021 to 24/02/2022

 # Data dictionary :
-order no : Order Number
+order no : Order Number.

-order time : the day and time the customer ordered chocolate

-brand : Brand is the name of a specific product.
+order time : the day and time the customer ordered chocolate. brand : Brand is the name of a specific product.

 brand comission rate : commision rate each product